pikapikapikachu6/Contribution_Record/individual2/report.md

 [*on_time*]
 ![on_time](./other/ontime_finished.png)

-I contributed in using my experience to help our project in the testing part.
+I contributed to using my experience to help our project in the testing part.
 I have some software testing experience before but they are not iOS application related.
 Thus, I also need to do some research on iOS testing.
 But compared to our group members, I may be more familiar with the testing, then in group report, presentations, I did the testing part.
 And I was assigned the XP roles as the tester more frequently.
 [*group_contract*]
 ![group_contract](./other/contract.png)